 During the last decades, they have downsized from an average of 41.2 workers employed per establishment in 2001 to 35.3 in 2012 (Bureau of Labor Statistics).
 While output per hour for workers in the manufacturing sector in U.S. has increased by more than 2.5 times since 1987 (National Association of Manufacturers).

 Modern MRP Systems

 Adopting lean manufacturing practices and implementing modern IT solutions have made this shift possible.
 In previous decades ERP/MRP systems were seen as a tool for management, and only very big plants could afford implementing IT system at shop floors.
 Today, thanks to affordable software packages and greater computer literacy even smaller manufacturers can use software for real-time work: assigning tasks to specific workers, reporting of results, transmitting information to next stages.

-Showing right information to right people reduces paperwork, decreases confusion, reveals constraints, gives an adequate overview, and thus allows companies to be more cost effective.
+Showing the right information to the right people reduces paperwork, decreases confusion, reveals constraints, gives an adequate overview, and thus allows companies to be more cost-effective.